Mike Sullivan (American football coach): Offensive Coordinator (2016–2017)

 On January 14, 2016, Sullivan was promoted to offensive coordinator with the departure of former Giants head coach Tom Coughlin, and the hiring of former offensive coordinator Ben McAdoo.

+In 2016, under Sullivan’s tutelage, Odell Beckham Jr. had 101 receptions, 1,367 yards and 10 touchdowns.
+The Giants made it to the playoffs, but lost to the Packers in the Wild Card round.

 Denver Broncos (2018)

 On January 4, 2018, Sullivan was named as the quarterbacks coach of the Denver Broncos, taking over for interim QB coach Klint Kubiak.
 Following the end of the Broncos season, he was not retained by newly-hired head coach Vic Fangio.

+In 2018 under Sullivan, QB Case Keenum completed 62.3% of his passes and had a career high 3,890 yards.

 Pittsburgh Steelers (2021–2024)

 On February 4, 2021, Sullivan was hired by the Steelers as quarterbacks coach.
 After the firing of offensive coordinator Matt Canada on November 21, 2023, Sullivan was designated as the team's primary play-caller for the remainder of the season, with running backs coach Eddie Faulkner taking over as interim offensive coordinator.

-As of April 2025 Sullivan is no longer listed on the official Steelers website as part of the coaching staff.
+Sullivan coached Ben Roethlisberger in his final season in which he threw for 3,740 yards and 22 touchdowns.

+Las Vegas Raiders (2026–present)

+On March 24, 2026, Sullivan was hired by the Las Vegas Raiders as their quarterbacks coach under head coach Klint Kubiak.